-Bay Area Lions Gate Earns Prestigious Diamond Certified® Status for 2026
+Bay Area Lions Gate Earns Prestigious BBB Accreditation and Top A+ Rating

 The landscape of California property management and public safety is undergoing a fundamental transformation with the full implementation of Assembly Bill 2149 (AB 2149).
 Formally known as the "Alex Quanbeck Gate Safety Act", this legislation represents a proactive shift in state policy, moving away from a reactive model of post-incident litigation toward a rigorous, statutory system of design, installation, inspection, and maintenance for heavy gates and pedestrian gates.